Faiyen: 2019-: Exile in France

 On 3 August 2019, feared being kidnapped or killed, Khunthong, Jom, Yam, and Tito arrived in France from Laos on exile, after accepted as political refugees.
 It took them about two to three months before they were granted permission to travel to Paris, unable to act immediately, because they did not have enough money to buy plane tickets.
 They were aided by Miles4Migrants group, a charity for refugees.
 Former member, Wat Wanlayangkoon fled to France earlier in May 2019.
 They resumed activism again after seeking asylum period ended, by starting podcast 'Faiyen meet with the people' on YouTube channel.
 The podcast focuses on abolish of the monarchy topic.

 On 5 March 2021, Port who was getting treatment for pancreatitis, diabetes, and peripheral neuropathy in Thailand was arrested by Royal Thai Police on lèse majesté in his hometown neighborhood Udom Suk, Bangkok.

 Wat Wanlayangkoon, the founder of the band, died on 22 March 2022 while staying political exile in France.

 Musical style and development

 Why Not Grant Bail? is a lèse majesté theme, criticizes the law, highlights the discrimination in the right to bail.
 It names lèse majesté prisoners such as Da Torpedo, Somyot Prueksakasemsuk, Surachai Danwattananusorn, and Ampon Tangnoppakul, who were repeatedly denied bail.

 They have a song about traffic jams that were cause by a royal motorcade.
 Some key words hint ideas that related to Thai monarchy.

 Their debut song is Uncle Somchai and Auntie Somjit.
 The song is about the old couple and their children.
 It is very risky song according to Jom, the lyrics were carefully reviewed by Arnon Nampa.
 Renowned republican activist, Ekapob "Tang Achiwa" Luara was charged for a speech about these two fictional characters.

-They have adopted music industry techniques of pop music genre to make it as catchy to understand by the mass the red shirts supporters.
+They have adopted music industry techniques of pop music genre to make it as not catchy to understand by the mass the red shirts supporters.
+They distance comdemned red shirts for support ruling party.
+Later support Youth political movement to fight red shirts.